abenhamdine/awesome-extjs/README.md

 - [Blog of Modus Create](http://moduscreate.com/category/sencha/) - Articles on ExtJS.
 - [Reanimatter](http://reanimatter.com/tag/ext-js/) - Articles on ExtJS.
 - [existdissolve.com](http://existdissolve.com/) - A blog with a few articles about ExtJS.
-- [jorgeramon.me](http://jorgeramon.me/tag/extjs-tutorial/) - Some good articles about ExtJS.
+- [Jorge Ramon](http://jorgeramon.me/tag/extjs-tutorial/) - Some useful tutorials for ExtJS 5 and 6.
 - [Blog of Stuart Ashworth](http://www.stuartashworth.com/blog/) - A blog with a focus on articles about Ext JS.
 - [Enovision](https://www.enovision.net/ext-js/) - Articles on ExtJS.
 - [Dev tricks](https://www.leeboonstra.com/) - Articles on ExtJS.